In-Cell Study: For administrative segregation or self-study

 — extensive workbook-based cognitive change and criminal thinking resources for administrative segregation or self-study.
 Material is organized into 5-hour weekly packets for a total of 240 hours of programming.
 Where appropriate, each packet ends with a competency check that tracks comprehension and understanding.

-— This 148 hour program provides structure for step down programs/alternatives to solitary housing.
-The nine month lesson-based model is targeted to reducing aggression, violence, and people problems (facility, unit, and cellmate).
+— Our Step Down programs provide structure for step down/alternatives to solitary housing.
+Our Conflict Reduction model features 128 hours of programming targeted to reducing aggression, violence, and people problems (facility, unit, and cellmate).
 An Orientation and three Phases allow a gradual step down out of Ad Seg or solitary housing upon successful completetion.
-The model includes Gang Desistence units.
+The Gang Desistence version offers an additional 20 hours (148 hours total) focused specifically on gang issues.
 Assessment resources are included!

 Combination Self-Study And Group Program Program

 — This unique model combines 12 weekly Self-Study Packets with 12 weekly group sessions to process the self-study!
 Study packets for each week are about 30-45 pages, followed by 1 weekly group session shaped for 90-120 minutes.
 Each weekly group session features resources related to the self-study packet, including a competency review that address and probes comprehension of the self-study material.